shawly/myinstants-player/README.md

 ### MyInstants Sinusbot Player

-This fork of HarpyWar's MyInstant Player, was created to be hosted on your own webserver without the need of forwarding access to SinusBot's webinterface.
+This fork of HarpyWar's MyInstant Player, was created because I wanted to host it on my own webserver without the need of forwarding access to SinusBot's webinterface.

 #### Server Configuration for Nginx
 ````